 Using credit cards to purchase anything, let alone REAL ESTATE, is a big risk.

-Both Seth and I want to make it crystal clear that if you struggle with financial responsibility when it comes to credit cards, you should not use Fund & Grow.
+Seth and I want to clarify that if you struggle with financial responsibility when it comes to credit cards, you should not use Fund & Grow.

 The fastest way to financial ruin is to mismanage credit card debt.

 If you don’t pay off the balances of these credit cards within their allotted promotional period (usually around 12 months), the APRs can jump to 24% overnight!